NomicFoundation/hardhat/docs/README.md

 #### Parameters

-Parameters is passed in curly braces.
+Parameters are passed in curly braces.

 `options-list` - required parameter.
 Comma separated strings, which is provided in tabs' `value` parameter.
 `value` - required parameter.
 It should be provided as an option in `options-list` in `tabsgroup`.